of Mary L. Wilson and C. Peck

 This is a loose sheet at NYS: there are two disassociated pieces of paper: I am placing them here as the salutation occurs at the end of the following and is absent from the two papers above.

-often.
-I have seen it with a cap measuring ten inches across - but its usual
+numbers often.
+I have seen it with a cap measuring ten inches across - but

 Yours very truly - with sincere thanks for the Bulletin & plates.
 Mary L. Wilson